waterhackweek/AndeanAmazonHydro/README.md

 # Collaborators on this Project:

-•	Project Lead - Guido Herrera
+•	Project Lead - Guido A. Herrera-R

 •	Data Science Lead - Yesica Leon-Tinoco